ReKon64/OSCP-WriteUps/MentionedTechniques.md

 # SMB Tips
 - Use `mput` and `mget`.
 Sometimes these commands can do "expected" behaviour that `put` and `get` don't.
 - Avoid losing time by first putting `ntlm_theft.py` payloads that coerce SMB connections before constructing phishing files with shells.
+- Do all nmap SMB scripts against windows hosts.

+# FTP
+- anon and user:user
+- One port may host multiple folders that can be exposed under different credentials
+- Linux common root: /var/ftp/pub
+- Windows common root: (?)
+C:\ftp

 # LFI Tips
 - Google vulnerable software's docs and or github.
 Check 'set-up' guides and 'password recovery / change' guides.